 Select standard monitoring system alarm limits for either adults or neonates.
 Reference To set the alarm mode, p.
-4-29, for setting adult or neonate modes.
+4-34, for setting adult or neonate modes.
 The monitoring system ships with factory default settings.
 Factory default alarm settings fall into two groups: adult and neonate.
-The monitoring system automatically uses adult-pediatric alarm limit settings at power-up.
+The monitoring system can be set to use adult-pediatric alarm limit settings or neonate alarm limit settings as the institutional default.
 Any temporary changes to the ALARM LIMITS menu remain active until power off or power loss greater than 30 seconds.
 Have a qualified service technician set institutional default settings that differ from factory default settings as described in the Service Manual.